Blazing fast inference

 No bespoke kernel writing per silicon target.

-EdgeFlow runs across the silicon envelope customers actually buy — from data-center NVIDIA to AMD CPUs to Apple M-series workstations to Raspberry Pi class.
+EdgeFlow runs across the silicon envelope customers actually buy — NVIDIA, AMD, Intel, ARM, and Qualcomm, from data-center GPUs to Apple M-series workstations and Raspberry Pi-class edge devices.
 One engine.
 One deployment story.

 H100 · A100 · L40s · L4